 Classic masterpieces at the famous Louvre in France will be face to face with the Nintendo 3DS.
 In a special project to be undertaken by the two sides, museum officials are hoping that the use of Nintendo 3DS will help Louvre visitors in their guided tours.

 Basically, the 3DS will be used to help visitors visualize and get a better grasp of the masterpieces at the museum.
 Around 5,000 3DS units will be used.
-The 3DS does not need special glasses to show images in 3D, making it a practical choice as guide for museum visitors.
+The 3DS does not need special glasses to show images in 3D, making it a practical choice as a guide for museum visitors.
+This innovative approach aims to provide an immersive experience, allowing visitors to see the artworks in a new dimension and gain a deeper understanding of the historical context and artistic techniques used.

 Via: AFP